Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 Can Pothos live forever in water?

-The longest I’ve had Pothos cuttings in water was about a year and a half.
-My friend had some in water for over 3 years.
-The stems and foliage were thinner and not as robust.
-The stems will need nutrients at some point to keep them healthy and looking good.
+No. The longest I’ve kept pothos cuttings in water was about a year and a half.
+A friend kept some in water for over three years, but the stems and leaves had gotten thinner and less robust.
+Eventually, the plant will need nutrients from the soil to stay healthy and look its best.

 Do Pothos grow better in water or soil?